codex-storage/codex-frontend/README.md

 - Dockerize frontend
 - Show status of locally running codex node
 - Upload to codex nodes
+- Download from codex nodes
+- Now supports marketplace endpoints!

 ## Planned Features

-- Add support for marketplace endpoints
 - Show status of connection to codex peers

 ## How To Run It